 Believe it or not, not every dog is going to love hiking.
 There are lots of great new and exciting smells, but not every dog is cut out for it.
 And that’s not really based on a dog’s size, either.

-Some of whether your dog may enjoy it may depend on the trail conditions.
-Since I live in the desert, the trails are very rocky here.
-Sometimes they are soil and small rocks and other times they are large rocks that you need to navigate.
-My little guy scampers up the boulders like a little mountain goat and my big guy sometimes needs a little boost.
+Sometimes, trails are soil and small rocks.
+Other times, they are large rocks that you need to navigate.
+My little guy scampers up the boulders like a little mountain goat, and my big guy sometimes needs a little boost.

-If you’re not sure if your dog will like it, try a short hike first to see how he does.
-Or, know that you may need to turn back.
 If you have never hiked with your dog, it’s a good idea to do a shorter, somewhat easier hike the first time.
 Your dog may love it, but see how he recovers from it.
 Just like with us, it’s not a good idea to overdo it the first time.

 hiking with dogs, dog trail, hiking dog, good hiking dogs, dog friendly hikes, dog mountain hike, dog backpack, off leash dog hikes, large dog backpack, dog hiking boots, hiking harness dog, dog hiking gear, hiking dog carrier, hiking backpack dog carrier, best hiking dog harness, hiking dog leash